ankitects/anki-manual/src/deck-options.md

 If you have limits of 200 reviews and 20 new cards, and 190 reviews are due, only 10 new cards will be introduced.

+###  Maximum reviews/day
-**Maximum reviews/day** allows you to set an upper limit on the number of reviews to show each day.
+Allows you to set an upper limit on the number of reviews to show each day.
 When this limit is reached, Anki will not show any more review cards for the day, even if there are some waiting.
 If you study consistently, this setting can help to smooth out